Improved Constraints on Non-Kerr Deviations from Binary Black Hole Inspirals Using GWTC-4 Data: Data Analysis and Results

 For each selected event, we perform two independent analyses varying one deformation parameter while fixing the other to zero.
 We repeat the procedure for the second parameter.
 In all cases where a single deformation parameter is allowed to vary, the posterior distributions remain consistent with the GR prediction (i.e., zero deformation) within the statistical uncertainties.
 This reinforces the conclusion that current GW observations do not provide evidence for deviations from the Kerr metric.
 The results from the GWTC-4 analysis show a clear improvement over the constraints obtained from GWTC-3 presented in Ref.~\cite{Das:2024mjq}.
 Tighter posterior distributions for the deformation parameters are obtained from analysis of events with higher SNRs.

 Allowing both parameters to vary simultaneously results in neither being meaningfully constrained, as we observed in our previous study, so we do not display them in the paper.
-We again observe strong degeneracies between them.
+We again observe strong degeneracies between them which we anticipated by glancing at the functional forms of the non-Kerr phase terms.
+Given that the degeneracy is largely fundamental to their mathematical definition, it is extremely challenging to fully break it.
 This prevents meaningful independent constraints on both parameters at the same time.
-The correlation structure remains largely unchanged.
+The correlation structure remains largely unchanged across all the events examined in our study.
+Due to the mismatch in the coefficient ratio of the $u^{-1/3}$ term, a GW event with exceptionally high SNR might be a suitable candidate to break the degeneracy.

+The strong near perfect degeneracy between the non-Kerr parameters is strictly internal to the model.
+Mild correlations of the non-Kerr parameters with chirp mass $\mathcal{M}$ exist. $\mathcal{M}$ exhibits positive correlation with $\alpha_{13}$ and negative correlation with $\epsilon_3$.
+This is primarily because the overall phase evolution is inherently coupled to the black hole masses.
+However, this does not prevent parameter convergence.

 Overall, the GWTC-4 data significantly improve the precision of the constraints and do not qualitatively alter the conclusions regarding the Kerr hypothesis.
 The summary of the constraints is displayed in Fig.~\ref{fig:def}.
 Tab.~\ref{tab:99} shows the numerical values of the median of these posterior distributions along with the 99\% intervals.
-We note that that there are four events (GW230628\_231200, GW230904\_051013, GW231108\_125142, and GW240109\_050431) that can provide only weak constraints on $\epsilon_3$ (their 99\% intervals exceed our range of $\epsilon_3$) and therefore these results are omitted in Fig.~\ref{fig:def} and Tab.~\ref{tab:99}.
+We note that there are four events (GW230628\_231200, GW230904\_051013, GW231108\_125142, and GW240109\_050431) that can provide only weak constraints on $\epsilon_3$ (their 99\% intervals exceed our range of $\epsilon_3$) and therefore these results are omitted in Fig.~\ref{fig:def} and Tab.~\ref{tab:99}.